 - Whether and how (1) and (2) above helps young people’s active cultural participation in society.

-Who will conduct the research?
+Who conducted the research?

-How long will the project last?
+How long did the project last?

-Who will be involved?
+Who was involved?

 Will the outcomes of the research be published?